Deciding between Carpet and Hardwood Flooring??

 Safety: The fact that it is so soft makes carpet a particularly safe flooring choice.
 With hardwood, a trip or fall can result in injuries and broken objects.
 With carpet, though, you have a cushion running across the entire room, making damage from an accident much less likely.
 This can be a strong consideration in homes with small children or elderly residents.

 Friendly to children: Carpeting is great if you have kids because the surface provides a comfortable, safe cushioned surface on which to play.
-Falls on carpeting are much less traumatic than on hardwood.
+Falls on carpeting is much less traumatic than on hardwood.